sumowll/BD4H-Bootcamp/web/hadoop-basic.md

 ```

 {% msginfo %}
-In real world application development, you will not need to compile files manually one by one then create jar.
+In real-world application development, you will not need to compile files manually one by one then create jar.
 Instead, build tools like Maven, Gradle, SBT will be employed.
 {% endmsginfo %}

 ### Run